Agence Française de Développement

 - ADPME in Senegal;

 - or the Réseau Entreprendre (cooperation in Morocco, Senegal and Tunisia).

 Maison de la PME: an example of cooperation for SME development

 The concept of Maison de la PME (SME House) is a multi-dimensional approach to support the needs of SME managers.
 Societe Generale brings together in a single space international players such as Réseau Entreprendre, AFD-Proparco, Investors & Partners, Bpifrance, and local ones, such as ADPME, the Bureau de Mise à Niveau (Upgrading Office) and APIX, in Senegal for instance.

 All these organisations cooperate to remove the main obstacles to the creation and development of companies: by providing accounting, technical or legal expertise, by providing advice, training, monitoring or awareness on environmental and social issues, and by studying financing solutions at all stages of the company's life cycle.

 Societe Generale dedicates specialised SME advisers and each partner has its own desk to provide its expertise.
-This model, which is also based on mentoring from the Group's employees, was duplicated in September 2020 in 7 Societe Generale subsidiaries in Africa, some having already adopted similar systems (in Tunisia for example).
+This model, which is also based on mentoring from the Group's employees, was duplicated in 7 Societe Generale subsidiaries in Africa (in Côte d'Ivoire, Burkina Faso, Benin, Ghana, Guinea, Cameroon and Madagascar).).

 Facilitate access to finance: make credit granting process more efficient